EbTech/rust-algorithms/README.md

 When learning a new algorithm or data structure, it's often helpful to see or play with a concrete implementation.
 As such, this repository catalogues several classic algorithms in their simplest forms.

+In addition, the Rust language has outstanding pedagogical attributes.
+Its compiler acts as a teacher, enforcing strict discipline while pointing to clearer ways to structure one's logic.

 ## For Competition Programmers

 The original intent of this project was to build a reference for use in programming competitions such as [Codeforces](http://codeforces.com) and the [Google Code Jam](https://code.google.com/codejam).
 As a result, it contains algorithms that are frequently useful to have in one's toolkit, with an emphasis on making the code concise and easy to modify in time-constrained settings.